CGCL-codes/Argus/README.md

 # Argus

 Argus is a  novel  job scheduling scheme in RDMA-assisted big data processing system.
 Argus exploits the structure feature of stage dependency and prioritizes the stages whose completion can enable more schedulable stages.
-Comprehensive experiments using large-scale traces collected from real world show that Argus reduces job completion time and job makespan compared to existing schemes.
+Comprehensive experiments using large-scale traces collected from real world show that compared to RDMA-Spark and Branch Scheduling (IWQoS'19), Argus reduces job completion time by 21% and 41%, respectively.

 ## Introduction